16 days of activism 25.11-10.12

 into their working agenda and private life for 365 days and nights, as a lifelong learning practice, keeping the Orange Feather in mind;

-to bear a responsibility to promote the peaceful co-existence and raise awareness about legal rules related to domestic violence; enhance collaboration and learning sessions with parents; to provide information in supermarkets, health care centers, art- and cultural institutions, and municipalities, provide diversity responsive message via media tools in the public space.
+to bear a responsibility to promote the peaceful co-existence and raise awareness about legal rules related to relational violence; enhance collaboration and learning sessions with youth, parents/families; provide information in supermarkets, health care centers, art- and cultural institutions, and municipalities, provide diversity responsive message via media tools in the public space, react on hate speech and all forms of violence with mindful action, connect with local and international legal communities, institutions, organisations.

 ACD-Agency for Cultural Diplomacy team

 Our team invites interested educational institutions, governmental institutions, municipalities NGOs, media, individuals, and communities in Austria, Europe-wide, and worldwide to connect and collaborate.
-Our current activities to support the initiative to End violence against women and girls, and end all forms of gender-based (domestic) violence is following:
+Our current activities to support the initiative to End violence against women and girls, and end all forms of relational violence is the following:

 Sign, connect, and act